jjxu217/SDDP.jl/README.md

 The repository contains the code for the compromise policy in multi-stage stochastic programming (MSLP).
 The compromise policy is constructed based on stochastic dual dynamic programming or online dual dynamic programming.
 The single replication SDDP code is based on the [SDDP.jl](https://github.com/odow/SDDP.jl) package by [Oscar Dowson](https://odow.github.io/).
 Thanks Oscar.

-This repository is a developping version of the official SDDP.jl package, which is able to run multiple replications and construct the compromise policy.
+This repository is a developping version of the official SDDP.jl package.
+Our version is able to run multiple replications and construct the compromise policy.
-In order to run the compromise policy, please first download this package.
+In order to run the our package with compromise policy, please first download this package.
 Then,
 ```
 dev path_to_the_package
 ```
-which will switch the SDDP.jl to our package in Julia.
+which will switch the SDDP.jl to our version in Julia.
 If you have any question, please check [Developing packages in Julia](https://pkgdocs.julialang.org/v1/managing-packages/#developing).

 ## CompromiseSDDP
 In order to run the compromiseSDDP algorithm, please check out the compromiseSDDP branch.